Mika-IO/Grocerie/README.md

 # Frontend

-The frontend is a react/ionic app consuming the api in fastAPI, deployed in AWS S3 and in mobile app.
+The frontend is a react/ionic app consuming the API, deployed to web and mobile app.

 ## Intall project dependencies

     npm install

-## Runnig project
+## Runnig project in devEnv

-- Go to the project: cd .\kitanda
+- Go to the project: cd .\frontend
-- Run ionic serve within the app directory to see your app in the browser
+- Run ionic serve to show app in browser
 - Run ionic capacitor add to add a native iOS or Android project using Capacitor
 - Generate your app icon and splash screens using cordova-res --skip-config --copy
-- Explore the Ionic docs for components, tutorials, and more: https://ion.link/docs
+- Explore the Ionic docs: https://ion.link/docs

 ## Tests

+    have no tests in moment

 ## Capacitor

     npx cap add android
     npx cap add ios
     npx cap add electron

 ## Build

     npm run build